 - About Us

-*The publication reflects asset performance up to January 31, 2019, and macro events and data releases up to February 15, 2019, unless indicated otherwise.
+*This publication reflects asset performance up to 31 January, 2023, and macro events and data releases up to 10 February, 2023, unless indicated otherwise.

 The information contained herein is obtained from sources believed by City of London Investment Management Company Limited to be accurate and reliable.
 No responsibility can be accepted under any circumstances for errors of fact or omission.
 Any forward looking statements or forecasts are based on assumptions and actual results may vary from any such statements or forecasts.

 City of London Investment Management Company Limited (“CLIM”) is authorised and regulated for the conduct of investment business within the UK by the Financial Conduct Authority (FCA) and is registered as an Investment Advisor with the United States Securities and Exchange Commission (SEC).
 Registered in England and Wales No. 2851236.
 Registered Office: 77 Gracechurch Street, London, EC3V 0AS, England.

 © 2023 City of London Investment Management Company Limited.
 All rights reserved.